ggonnella/gfapy/doc/tutorial/positional_fields.rst

 string).

-Depending on the validation level, more or less checks are done automatically (see the Validation chapter).
+Depending on the validation level, more or less checks are done automatically (see the :ref:`validation` chapter).
 Not regarding which validation level is selected, the user can trigger a manual validation using the ``validate_field(fieldname)`` method for a single field, or using ``validate``, which does a full validation on the whole line,